nirgluzman/Microservice-Blog-App-Kubernetes/README.txt

 When it detects changes, it rebuilds the images (or sync files to your running containers), pushes any new images, tests built images, and redeploys the application to the cluster.

-** It is important that all services should be running in DEV mode (e.g. nodemon), so that changes can be incorporated into the code while executing.
+** It is important that all services should be running in DEV mode (e.g. nodemon, create-react-app), so that changes can be incorporated into the code while executing (auto restart).
+** Sometime we've challenges to detect files changes in containers.